patrick-llgc/Learning-Deep-Learning/paper_notes/waymo_dataset.md

 	- Cross domain learning: train on suburban/urban and test on urban/suburban areas.

 #### Technical details
+- Two levels of labels:
+	- LEVEL 2 to examples where either the labeler annotates as hard or if the example has ≤ 5LiDAR points.
+	- the rest of the examples are assigned to LEVEL 1.

 #### Notes
 - [SemanticKITTI](semantic_kitti.md) provides point level segmentation.